 Using Excel MONTH Function

-Now that I isolated the month into a separate column, I can go about converting the month text value to its corresponding month number.
-The MONTH function as defined by Microsoft states, “Returns the month, a number from 1 (January) to 12 (December).
+Now that I have isolated the month into a separate column, I can convert the month text value to its corresponding month number.
+The MONTH function, as defined by Microsoft states, “Returns the month, a number from 1 (January) to 12 (December).